valecanto/sql-docs/docs/relational-databases/security/encryption/encryption-hierarchy.md

      This signature attests to the validity of the binding between the public key and the identifier information of the subject.
 (The process of digitally signing information entails transforming the information, as well as some secret information held by the sender, into a tag called a signature.)

  A primary benefit of certificates is that they relieve hosts of the need to maintain a set of passwords for individual subjects.
-Instead, the host merely establishes trust in a certificate issuer, which may then sign an unlimited number of certificates.
+Instead, the host merely establishes trust in a certificate issuer, which might then sign an unlimited number of certificates.

  When a host, such as a secure Web server, designates an issuer as a trusted root authority, the host implicitly trusts the policies that the issuer has used to establish the bindings of certificates it issues.
 In effect, the host trusts that the issuer has verified the identity of the certificate subject.
 A host designates an issuer as a trusted root authority by putting the self-signed certificate of the issuer, which contains the public key of the issuer, into the trusted root certification authority certificate store of the host computer.
 Intermediate or subordinate certification authorities are trusted only if they have a valid certification path from a trusted root certification authority.